thaeus/diaspora-compose/README.md

 # diaspora-docker

+# My aim was to expand on the wonderful docker compose image that was already created.

+My modification was to include the bitnami postgres container to address issues of data corruption that I may have been the cause of.
+Regardless, I have a working solution along with a process that will allow you to fill in appropriate variables and deploy diaspora in one command.

+git clone this repository
+cd compose
+docker-compose up
+docker exec -it postgres-<loc> bash createuser -U postgres -p5566 diaspora psql -U postgres -p5566 postgres=# alter user diaspora with superuser;
+createdb -U diaspora -p 5566 diaspora_production;

+//bring stack down and back up again.  the database should populate now. docker-compose down docker-compose up -d

 This project allows you to quickly and easily set up a Diaspora pod running inside a collection of Docker containers.
 It allows users to run Diaspora with a minimum of system administration, and a minimum of knowledge